apache/flink/docs/dev/libs/cep.md

 </div>

 As it can be seen here, the subtype condition can also be combined with an additional filter condition on the subtype.
-In fact you can always provide multiple conditions by calling `where` and `subtype` multiple times.
+In fact, you can always provide multiple conditions by calling `where` and `subtype` multiple times.
 These conditions will then be combined using the logical AND operator.

 In order to construct or conditions, one has to call the `or` method with a respective filter function.